youssef-mansor/TheAgentCompany/workspaces/tasks/counter-4bit-general/task.md

 # Verilog Four-Bit Counter Implementation and Testing

+## Step 0: Files creation
+Create the following files
+- `/workspace/report.md`
+- `/workspace/counter.v`
+- `/workspace/counter_tb.v`

 ## Step 1: Implement a Four-Bit Counter
 Design a four-bit counter in Verilog with the following interface:
 - `clk`
 - `reset`
 - `count`
-Place the implemented counter into /openhands/workspace/counter.v
+Place the implemented counter into `/workspace/counter.v`

 ## Step 2: Create a Self-Checking Testbench
 - Develop a comprehensive testbench for the counter module that covers all possible cases.